Not your ordinary oatmeal cookie. The addition of moist grated apple and sweet chopped dates adds interest to the American standard.

 Oatmeal Apple Date Cookies

 Not your standard oatmeal cookie.
-The addition of moist apple and sweet dates adds interest to an American standard.
+The addition of moist apple and sweet dates adds interest to an American staple.

 Ingredients